stefanalytical/louisville-ev-locations/README.md

 ## Installation

 This project was created using Python 3.10.
+If you need to download or update Python, you can do so on their [website](https://www.python.org/downloads/).

+1. First, clone the repository: [louisville_ev_locations](https://github.com/stefanalytical/louisville_ev_locations.git) and save it to your machine.

-A virtual environment is required to run the program.
+2. A virtual environment is required to run the program.
+Creation and activation will depend on the system you are using.

 First, clone the repository: [https://github.com/stefanalytical/real-time-currency-converter.git](https://github.com/stefanalytical/real-time-currency-converter.git)